uw-dims/dims-ad/docs/source/dimsdetaileddesign.rst

 The former is likely the simplest and most robust mechanism for web application GUI-to-backend data flows.

-The PRISEM system userd an obsolete (past end-of-life) commercial SEIM product that collected logs from participating sites, and forwarded them to a central storage and processing system.
+The PRISEM system used an obsolete (past end-of-life) commercial SEIM product that collected logs from participating sites, and forwarded them to a central storage and processing system.
 This is described in the :ref:`dimsocd:dimsoperationalconceptdescription`, Section